 As a business entering Japan and one that is actively recruiting remote workers, we hope to see greater progress in policy development that supports flexible and remote work.
 We also wish to see greater respect for inclusiveness and diversity in the workplace.
 These are important attributes in any culture, so we support any policy development initiatives under these pillars that a new Prime Minister may support," comments Everise Founder and CEO, Sudhir Agarwal, in the Singapore Business Times.

-Our state-of-the-art center in Malaysia, via Globee, combined with our presence in Japan, via GBJ Services, enables our partners to deliver high-performing, resilient omnichannel customer experiences for high-growth Japanese enterprise.
+Our state-of-the-art center in Malaysia, combined with our presence in Japan, enables our partners to deliver high-performing, resilient omnichannel customer experiences for high-growth Japanese enterprises.